Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display/README.md

 Ensure the upload speed is set to `115200` in Arduino IDE (tested with version 1.8.19).

+**If you're having issues or want to do everything yourself, [check Smoochie's tutorial](https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY) for an in-depth walkthrough of the port.**

 ## Acknowledgments

 A big shoutout to the creators and supporters of the [ESP32 Cheap Yellow Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) project and the community Discord, especially @cod5fgzj.
 And of course JustCallMeKoko for the foundational work on the ESP32 Marauder.